Moss' logic for ordered coalgebras: Base in a category with a factorisation system

 \begin{prop} Suppose that $\K$ is locally $\lambda$-bounded w.r.t.\ a factorisation system $(\EE,\MM)$.
 Then $T:\K\to\K$ admits $\lambda$-bounded bases, whenever the following four conditions are satisfied: \begin{enumerate} \item Every subposet $\Sub_{\MM,\lambda}(X)$ in $\Sub_\MM(X)$ is closed under $\lambda$-small infima. \item The principal lowersets in every poset $\Sub_{\MM,\lambda}(X)$ are $\lambda$-small. \item $T$ preserves colimits of $\lambda$-filtered diagrams of $\MM$-subobjects. \item $T$ preserves $\lambda$-small intersections of $\MM$-subobjects. \end{enumerate} \end{prop} \begin{proof} It is proved in~\cite{kelly+lack} that every locally $\lambda$-bounded category is necessarily complete.
 Hence every $\Sub_\MM(X)$ is a complete lattice.
-Every object $X$ of $\K$ can be represented as a filtered colimit of its $\lambda$-subobjects; consider the canonical filtered diagram $D: \D \to \K$ of $X$ and its colimit $Y$, which yields a unique comparison $Y \to X$ that is an isomorphism since $\K_\lambda$ is an $(\MM,\EE)$-generator.
-Using the argument of Example~\ref{ex:base-in-sets} yields the result. \end{proof}
+Every object $X$ of $\K$ can be represented as a filtered colimit of its $\lambda$-subobjects; consider the canonical filtered diagram $D: \D \to \K$ of $X$.
+Its colimit $\colim D$ yields a unique comparison morphism $\colim D \to X$ by the couniversal property of the colimit.
+This comparison is an isomorphism since $\K_\lambda$ is an $(\MM,\EE)$-generator.
+We can thus use Proposition~\ref{prop:lambda-small} and the same argument as in Example~\ref{ex:base-in-sets} to conclude the result. \end{proof}